UK tells EU: back down by Sunday night or we'll walk | Business

 UK tells EU: back down by Sunday night or we'll walk

-Britain warned the European Union on Thursday that it must make significant concessions to break the impasse in Brexit trade talks by the end of the weekend to give some finality to the five year Brexit crisis.
-Prime Minister Boris Johnson and the European Union's chief executive gave themselves until the end of the weekend to seal a new trade pact after failing to overcome persistent rifts over a "lively" dinner of turbot on Wednesday.
+Britain told the European Union on Thursday it should make significant concessions to break the impasse in Brexit trade talks by the end of the weekend to give some clarity about the finale to the five-year-old Brexit crisis.
+Prime Minister Boris Johnson and the European Union's chief executive Ursula von der Leyen gave themselves until the end of the weekend to seal a new trade pact after failing to overcome persistent rifts over a "lively" dinner of turbot on Wednesday.

-"There's still clearly some scope to keep talking but there are significant points of difference that remain," Foreign Secretary Dominic Raab told BBC TV. "(On) Sunday, they need to take stock and decide on the future of negotiations."
+"There's still clearly some scope to keep talking but there are significant points of difference that remain," Foreign Secretary Dominic Raab told BBC TV, adding that both sides needed to take stock at the weekend.
 "Sunday I think is an important moment," Raab told Sky News.
 "You never say never in these talks, but I think we do need to get some finality."

-He said "substantial movement" was needed on both issues for talks to continue.
-"I think you're getting a pretty clear signal that the Sunday stock take will be on the future of the negotiations and I think that also ought to help focus the minds of negotiators on both sides between now and then," he told BBC TV.
+The pound extended its losses against the dollar and the euro, down 0.6% against the dollar at $1.3318 at 0829 GMT GBP=D3.
+Versus the euro it was down around 0.7% at 90.755 pence EURGBP=D3.
+Raab said the main points of contention - fisheries and commitments on a level playing field - were narrow in scope but they were matters of principle for Britain.

-Raab, said, however, that the EU's position on the level playing field had "hardened".
-The EU wants Britain to be remain tied to the bloc's labour, social and environmental standards in the future, as well as state aid rules for corporate state subsidies.
+The EU wants Britain to remain tied to the bloc's labour, social and environmental standards in the future, as well as to state aid rules for corporate state subsidies.
+Raab, however, said the EU's position on the level playing field had "hardened".

+"There's the substantive requirements of the level playing field and then there's the remedies... but let's be clear the EU has hardened its position," he told BBC radio.
+Ireland's European Commissioner Mairead McGuinness said she believed "there is a deal to be done" with Britain but that it was impossible to predict if negotiations would be successful.

+"I hope that we all get a Christmas present over the weekend.
+An early one," McGuinness, commissioner for financial services, told Ireland's RTE radio.

 ALSO READ